iherman/preview/README.md

 (Note that this is the case where the GitHub "PR preview" application also fails.
 In other words, for the development of EPUB, this tool _is the only_ one that can be used to put preview statements in the PR comments.)

 The library is prepared for the "family" case, the current dataset is centered around EPUB.
-The CLI is: be run as
+The CLI is:

 ```sh
 deno run src/family.ts --help